inspiros/lantorch/README.md

 App configs, including gstreamer pipeline description strings, are defined in [``resources/configs.yaml``](resources/configs.yaml).

-Note that in stem bin's description, there are two required named elements:
+Note that in stem bin's description, there are some required named elements:

 - ``tee name=inference_tee``: the fork point for all inference bins added later.
 - ``qwidget5videosink name=display_sink``: video output for Qt.